farzadasgari/proadv/docs/statistics/signal/fluid.md

-# Kinetic Turbulent Energy Function
+# Kinetic Turbulent Energy

-This function compute the `kinetic turbulent energy` based on velocity components.
+This function compute the `kinetic Turbulent Energy` based on velocity components.

 There are three parameters in this function: